Q. Where can I meet the doctor?

-A. The most common reason for Bilateral Total Knee Replacements is symptomatic severe arthritis in both knees reducing the quality of your life.
-Another indication is significant deformities in both knees, a situation in which failure to correct both knees deformities simultaneously would compromise the clinical result.
+A. The most common reason for Bilateral Total Knee Replacements is symptomatic severe arthritis in both knees.

-A. The advantages of having a simultaneous procedure include: only one surgical event, a single anesthesia, a shorter overall hospital stay, and the possibility of rehabilitating the patient symmetrically.
+A. The advantages of a simultaneous procedure include: only one surgical event, single anesthesia, shorter overall hospital stay, and the possibility of faster rehabilitation.

 Question : What are the disadvantages of Simultaneous Total Knee Replacements?

 A. The disadvantages of having a simultaneous procedure include an increased morbidity, increased blood loss and lack of one good leg (as perceived by some patients)

 Question : What are the advantages of a Staged Total Knee Replacement?